 Visual Worldview: Art as a Spiritual Language

-For many Indigenous artists, art is not merely an aesthetic form of expression, but a spiritual practice: sacred, alive, and rooted in the collective.
+For many Indigenous artists, art is not merely an aesthetic expression; rather, it’s a sacred, living, and deeply community-rooted spiritual practice.

-This art is a visual legacy, an urgent call for justice, and a living testimony of resistance that does not fade.
-It not only contributes to the global Indigenous visual culture but also enriches discussions on ecological awareness, cultural self-determination, and artistic resistance.
+Ultimately, this art constitutes a visual legacy, an urgent call for justice, and a living testament to an unyielding resistance.
+It not only enriches global Indigenous visual culture but also contributes to critical debates on ecological consciousness, cultural self-determination, and artistic resistance.

 Themes and Symbolism